majkinetor/au-packages/README.md

     Automatic packages processed: 6
     Total errors: 2
-    Mail with errors sent to xyz@gmail.com
+    Mail with errors sent to meh@gmail.com

-The attachment is `$result` object which can be loaded with `Import-CliXml` and inspected.
+The email attachment is a `$result` object that keeps all the information about each package which happened during update.
+It can be loaded with `Import-CliXml` and inspected.